 The proceedings below and the findings of the Judge

-13 On 17 August 2018, VTB applied to wind up AnAn on the basis of the statutory demand (“the winding-up application”).
 AnAn resisted the winding-up application, disputing the debt that was claimed by VTB.
 In the main, AnAn argued that the OFAC sanctions constituted an event of frustration or, alternatively, a force majeure event.
-AnAn also argued that the Claimed Sum of about US$170m was overstated, and that the amount allegedly owing to VTB was “much lower”.

 14 Before considering the disputed debt, the main point of contention that arose before the Judge was the applicable standard of review – whereas a debtor seeking to resist a winding-up application would ordinarily be required to raise triable issues relating to the disputed debt, AnAn argued that because the GMRA contained an arbitration agreement, the applicable standard was to demonstrate a prima facie dispute which fell within the scope of that arbitration agreement.

 15 Considering apparently conflicting case authorities in this area of the law, the Judge concluded that, notwithstanding the existence of the arbitration agreement in the GMRA, AnAn was required to establish triable issues in relation to the debt: VTB Bank (Public Joint Stock Company) v AnAn Group (Singapore) Pte Ltd [2018] SGHC 250 (the “GD”) at [58].
 In coming to his decision, the Judge was primarily persuaded by this court’s decision in Metalform Asia Pte Ltd v Holland Leedon Pte Ltd [2007] 2 SLR(R) 268 (“Metalform”).
 In Metalform, even though there was a cross-claim which went to the crux of the winding-up application and which was indubitably governed by an arbitration agreement, this court applied the triable issue standard of review.
-According to the Judge, since the standard of review for cross-claims and disputed debts “necessarily mirror each other” (Pacific Recreation Pte Ltd v S Y Technology Inc and another appeal [2008] 2 SLR(R) 491 (“Pacific Recreation”) at [25]), he considered himself bound by the decision in Metalform to hold that the standard of review that AnAn had to meet in a disputed debt case was the triable issue standard (GD at [60]–[61]).
+According to the Judge, since the standard of review for cross-claims and disputed debts “necessarily mirror each other” (Pacific Recreation Pte Ltd v S Y Technology Inc and another appeal [2008] 2 SLR(R) 491 (“Pacific Recreation”) at [25]), he considered himself bound by the decision in Metalformto hold that the standard of review that AnAn had to meet in a disputed debt case was the triable issue standard (GD at [60]–[61]).

 16 Nonetheless, the Judge stated that had he not considered himself bound by this court’s decision in Metalform, he would have been amenable to apply the standard adopted by Aedit Abdullah JC (as he then was) in BDG v BDH [2016] 5 SLR 977 (“BDG”).
 In BDG, Abdullah JC considered that where a company is seeking to stave off a winding-up application on the basis of a disputed debt that is subject to an arbitration clause, the appropriate standard ought not to be the triable issue standard.
 Instead, the debtor-company would only need to establish a prima facie case that the dispute falls within the scope of the arbitration agreement, and that the debt is bona fide (or genuinely) disputed (BDG at [22]–[23]) (“the BDG approach”).
 According to the Judge, the BDG approach was attractive as the triable issue standard requires the court to investigate whether the debt is bona fide disputed on substantial grounds.
 This invariably necessitates a consideration of the merits of the disputed debt, thereby allowing parties to circumvent their arbitration agreement by presenting a winding-up application.
 Adopting the lower standard of review when the debt is subject to an arbitration clause would align with the judicial policy of facilitating and promoting arbitration.

-17 However, regardless of the applicable standard of review, the Judge concluded that AnAn’s dispute of the debt was not bona fide.
 This, in his view, was evident from the shifting nature of its case (re whether the OFAC sanction was an event of frustration or a force majeure), as well as the lack of any genuine attempt by AnAn to quantify the alleged reduced debt amount.
 The Judge pointed out that AnAn did not dispute its liability from April to August 2018, despite VTB sending notices to AnAn during this period on its calculations of the amounts payable.
 The Judge also opined that AnAn’s argument that the GMRA had been frustrated by the OFAC sanctions was not a genuine argument, as it was entirely unclear as to how the OFAC sanctions and the falling share price of EN+ shares made it impossible for AnAn to maintain the required level of collateral in the transaction.
-Similarly, AnAn’s arguments on force majeure were not only belated but also completely unsustainable as the GMRA did not even contain a force majeure clause.
-Whereas AnAn sought to argue that VTB’s computation of the debt was erroneous, AnAn failed to properly substantiate its position as to what the correct computation method should be, and failed to firmly state its case on the quantum of debt owed to VTB.
-According to the Judge, AnAn deliberately omitted to particularise its case on the quantum of the debt as it knew that there would in any case be a substantial debt which would provide a sufficient basis for the court to grant a winding-up order, since the massive sums involved clearly exceeded the statutory minimum of $10,000 for the issuance of a statutory demand.

 18 The Judge therefore ordered the winding up of AnAn.
 The present appeal is AnAn’s appeal against the Judge’s decision.